 Students will take part in drop down days focused on topical issues in the field of philosophy, religion and ethics.
 These days involve a series of workshops, often incorporating visiting speakers.
 Topics covered include Religion and Politics in the Middle East, Business ethics and Matters of Life and Death.

 Service to the School Community

-Service is one of our school values and we expect all students to complete a minimum of one hour of service within the school or wider community per week.
+Service is one of our school values and we expect all students to complete a minimum of two hours of service within the school or wider community per week.
 We believe these opportunities not only enrich the school community but offer invaluable experiences that enable our Sixth Formers to gain key skills that will prepare them for higher education and the world of work.

 - Peer mentoring

 - Neale House reading helper